Unity-Technologies/com.unity.integrations.shotgrid/Shotgun/Packages/com.unity.integrations.shotgun/Documentation~/advancedWorkflows.md

 be launched instead.

 ### Jump to Frame
-You can use the Shotgun Panel to automatically select the right timeline, on the frame associated with a Shotgun Note.
+You can use the Shotgun Panel to automatically select the right Timeline, on the frame associated with a Shotgun Note.
 In order to do so:

 1. Select `Shotgun Panel...` in the `Shotgun` menu